redscientistlabs/LunarBind/README.md

 {
   static void Main(string[] args)
   {
-    //Register functions marked with the LuaFunction attribute GlobalScriptBindings.HookClasses(typeof(Program));
+    //Register functions marked with the ScriptCoreFunction attribute GlobalScriptBindings.HookClasses(typeof(Program));

     //All runners are initialized with global script bindings on creation